Orthogonal polynomials for Python

 - Abedallah Rababah, Recurrence Relations for Orthogonal Polynomials on Triangular Domains, MDPI Mathematics 2016, 4(2)

-- Yuan Xu, Orthogonal polynomials of several variables, archiv.org, January 2017
+- Yuan Xu, Orthogonal polynomials of several variables, arxiv.org, January 2017

 This software is published under the GPLv3 license.